OIDC with Workspace

 Web application.

-Under Authorized JavaScript origins, enter your server URL (e.g.,
+Under Authorized JavaScript origins, enter the server URL (e.g.,

 https://support.relution.io).
 Note: Leave the Authorized redirect URIs field open for now; it will be updated later with specific data from Relution.